wfsyre/tribe-workout-bots/README.md

 5. Create a config var named **ENABLE_CALENDAR** and set the value to either **True** or **False** (set to false if you are not familiar with this)
 6. Create a config var named **ADMIN_ID** and set the value to the slack id of the person or people in charge of the bot.
 They will have access to special admin commands.
 They will look like *UNSD1MM6G* and multiple can be added if you seperate with a comma
 7. create a config var named **VERBOSITY** and set the value to **1**.
-    a.
-This variable controls how often the bot will post to its debugging channel. at level 0 it will post everything, 1 will post only info or error, 2 will post only errors and 3 will post nothing.
+    * This variable controls how often the bot will post to its debugging channel. at level 0 it will post everything, 1 will post only info or error, 2 will post only errors and 3 will post nothing.
 If a message does not get posted it will be written to the heroku logs instead

 ### Provisioning and Setting up Database
 From the Heroku dashboard, click the Resources tab (or alternatively click **Configure Add-ons** from the overview tab) then search for and provision Heroku Postgres.
 The free Hobby Dev plan suffices for the bot.